The Hotel

 1340 to Today

-Kókkini Porta Rossa is the first building one encounters when entering the Medieval Town through St John’s Gate.
+Kókkini Porta Rossa is the first building visitors encounter when entering the Medieval Town through St John’s Gate.

-Around 1340, a knight’s residence stood on this site, complete with a small church dedicated to Saint John.
-The building served as the home of the knight who commanded the Gate’s garrison, and part of it was used as the garrison’s arsenal.
+The site was originally occupied around 1340 by a knight’s residence, which included a small church dedicated to Saint John.
+The house belonged to the knight in command of the Gate’s garrison, while part of the building functioned as the garrison’s arsenal.

-Soon afterwards, Greek, Jewish, and Turkish families came to share the large house.
-Despite their painful memories and differing religions, they managed to live together harmoniously, raising their children under the same roof.
+In the years that followed, Greek, Jewish, and Turkish families came to share the large house.
+Despite painful memories and differences of religion, they lived together in remarkable harmony, raising their children under the same roof.

 House_2